 Gary Marks was selected through public outreach as one of three CCAC members appointed to represent the interests of the General Public.
 He has served as the Chairperson of the CCAC since March, 2010.

-Mr. Marks is currently the City Administrator of Ketchum, Idaho, and has managed cities in Oregon, Montana, and Idaho over the past 23 years.
+Mr. Marks is currently the City Manager in Lebanon, Oregon and has managed cities in Montana, Idaho and Oregon over the past 23 years.
 As a professional city manager, Mr. Marks has built a track record in turning around financially distressed cities.
 In 2012 his work in the financial rescue of the City of Ketchum was recognized by the Association of Idaho Cities with a "Resilient Cities Award".
 Mr. Marks has also served in elective office as a City Councilor for the City of Tualatin, Oregon, and as a Commissioner for the Oregon Trail Library District in Morrow County, Oregon.
 He has served on the Board of Directors of the Oregon City-County Management Association, the Montana League of Cities Board of Directors, Montana Municipal Insurance Authority and as the President of the Redevelopment Association of Idaho, President of the Great Open Spaces Management Association, which represents city management professionals in Idaho, Montana, Wyoming, North Dakota and South Dakota, and as the founder and Chairman of the Idaho Independent Intergovernmental Authority (a statewide health benefits pool for local governments).
 Additionally, Mr. Marks works in a volunteer capacity as President of Cayo Ministries, a non-profit missions organization which serves the people of the Cayo District in the nation of Belize, Central America.